ChelsyA/ChelsyA/README.md

 <p>I'm a junior Ethical Hacker focused on Pentesting and Malware and threat analysisat <strong>.

-I've been in technology since 2018 as an Information technology student with a background computer networking, and up until this  time I fell in love with Cybersecurity security and its associated tools so I  decided to break into this field with desire to delve deeper into with the most diverse types of technologies  like: gamming programming, web programming, network management systems, system architecture).
+I've been in technology since 2018 as an Information technology student with a background computer networking, and up until this  time I fell in love with Cybersecurity security and its associated tools so I  decided to break into this field with desire to delve deeper into with the most diverse types of technologies  like: gamming programming, web programming, network management systems, system architecture

-What has enchanted me the most is recent cases of cyber breaches on both small and large companies that have cost them their clients and capital.
-I see computers and its systems as being capable of being vulnerable at all times but by using the right security technologies, we can have an almost perfectly secured system
 </p>

 ## 👩‍💻 About me